 Invasive pest insects are a significant threat to our urban and wild forests.
-Gypsy moths, Asian long-horned beetles, murder hornets, spotted lanternflies and many other species have the potential to devastate our plant and natural resources.
+Spongy moths, Asian long-horned beetles, murder hornets, spotted lanternflies and many other species have the potential to devastate our plant and natural resources.
 Just one species, the emerald ash borer, has killed tens of millions of trees and is rapidly expanding to new areas.
-The pace of global shipping has increased the ability of invasive insects to reach North America and we all need to take action to help protect our trees.
-ISAN has developed a unique program that teaches people to recognize and report some of the worst invaders.
-This program uses fly tying as a basis for educating about the problem.

 Through the Forest Pest Fly Tying Project professional and recreational fly tiers learn to tie fly patterns that accurately represent the insects we are concerned about.